quozd/awesome-dotnet/README.md

 * [clipr](https://github.com/nemec/clipr) - A CLI library inspired by Python's argparse that transforms a command line into a strongly-typed object.
 It supports custom argument types, automated (and localized) help generation, and a variety of ways to store parsed arguments.
 * [CliWrap](https://github.com/Tyrrrz/CliWrap) - Wrapper for command line interfaces.
 * [Colorful.Console](https://github.com/tomakita/Colorful.Console) - Colorful console output.
+* [CommandDotNet](https://github.com/bilal-fazlani/commanddotnet) - Model your console app using C# in a composable manner.
+Define commands with methods.
+Define subcommands with properties or nested classes.
+Extensible parsing and command execution.
 * [Command Line Parser](https://github.com/commandlineparser/commandline) - The Command Line Parser Library offers to CLR applications a clean and concise API for manipulating command-line arguments and related tasks
 * [CsConsoleFormat](https://github.com/Athari/CsConsoleFormat) - .NET C# library for advanced formatting of console output.
 * [Docopt](https://github.com/docopt/docopt.net) - Command-line interface description language that will make you smile.